-For lunch, we stopped at an old watering hole near Mt Tremblant.
-Just off the trail was an out door cafe that was swarmed with "fellow" cyclists.
+For lunch, we stopped at an old watering hole near Mt Tremblant - an out door cafe swarming with "fellow" cyclists.
 Few were at the tables though, as most were waiting for the rest of their biking club to arrive.
 These people were tall, thin testaments to the virtues of the sport.
 Their bikes were delicate works of art and their costumes, brilliant T-shirts over black biking shorts, identified them as members of various elite teams.
 Compare this gathering to a group of tattooed, motorbikers and you have the yin and yang of life on two wheels.
 (Ed note: there were several women in these cycling groups who were well into their sixties.)

 Lunch was a huge mug of cafe au lait and a sandwich on a baguette - delicious.
 We lounged for sometime on the patio, as the sun was peeking through the clouds more often and the day was beginning to warm up.
 Once more on our bikes, we were able to ride very comfortably on the newly paved surface of the trail from the village of Tremblant to St. Jovite.
 Our inn for the evening, Les Voyageurs, was right on the trail.
 It was a lovely old house with en suites in every room.
 All the renovations had been professionally done and the decor was Home and Gardens perfection.
 However, it was not licensed.
 We could, though, bring our own wine and beer (which we did) to drink on the patio.
 The wine we had packed in our suitcase, which was transported to the inn.
 The beer we picked up daily and packed in my husband's backpack.
 It made the cycling a little harder, but he claims that the struggle was worth every drop!!

-Les Voyageurs is a B&B and so does not do dinner.
-We were given vouchers to have a meal at a very popular Italian restaurant in town, about 2kms walk away.
-Well, yes, you could bike it, but walking for us was safer after dinner with wine and also after a long day of walking and cycling :) Since we had already walked to St Jovite and back after our bike ride, another shuttle into town was not a problem and dinner was great, if not a little predictable and quite noisy!!
+As Les Voyageurs is a B&B, it does not do dinner.
+We were given vouchers, though, to have a meal at a very popular Italian restaurant in town, about 2kms walk away.
+Well, yes, you could bike it, but walking for us was safer after dinner with wine and also after a long day of cycling :) Since we had already walked to St Jovite and back after our bike ride, another trip into town was not a problem and dinner was great, if not a little predictable and quite noisy!!

 More tomorrow and how we circumvented the mountain :)